Many Authors.

-Collective Authorship reimagines school marketing by shifting from a singular, top-down narrative to a decentralized model where every staff member becomes a co-author of the district's story.
-This approach taps into the authentic, daily experiences within schools, showcasing the myriad "moments of awe" that often go unseen.
+Shared storytelling reimagines school marketing by shifting from a singular, top-down narrative to a decentralized model where every staff member contributes to the district's story with their own voice.

 Increased Visibility and Engagement